bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 #### `The Interface Segregation Principle`

-- Method names should be grouped together into granular collections called “interfaces”
+- Method names should be grouped together into granular collections called “interfaces "

 #### `The Law Of Demeter`

-- Don’t use more than one dot (not counting the one after “this”).
+- Don’t use more than one dot (not counting the one after “this ").
 - A method of an object can only invoke the methods (or use the properties) of the following kinds of objects: Methods on the object itself Any of the objects passed in as parameters to the method And object created in the method Any values stored in the instance variables of the object Any values stored in global variables

 #### `The Liskov Substitution Principle`